inference data flow

 Use the cascade when

-You need a specific ASR vendor, a text LLM with tools/RAG, or a particular TTS voice — the Turn Detection path chains ASR → LLM → TTS with the same barge-in policy.
+You need a specific ASR vendor, a text LLM with tools/RAG, or a particular TTS voice.
+The Turn Detection path chains ASR → LLM → TTS with the same barge-in policy.